Where Your AP Process Is Leaking Money and How to Find It in a Week

 Nobody knew.
 There was no paper trail.
 No PO number.
 No approval signature.
 Just an invoice that showed up and got paid because the vendor looked familiar.

-Medical supply costs were substantial — and with no purchase order controls, there was zero visibility into who was ordering what, whether pricing was competitive, or whether the invoice matched what was actually ordered.
+Medical supply costs were substantial.
+With no purchase order controls in place, there was zero visibility into who was ordering what, whether pricing was competitive, or whether the invoice matched what was actually ordered.

 We implemented an inventory management system (ENVI) that created a complete chain of custody: every order started with a purchase requisition, moved to PO creation, required approval at a set threshold, tracked what was actually received against the PO, and then matched the vendor's invoice to that PO before payment.